allthings/developers/erp-data-exchange-specification.md

 ### userRelations.csv

-The `userRelations.csv` file describes the relation between an agent and a resource channel
+The `userRelations.csv` file describes the relation between an agent and a resource

 #### Fields